The Dresden Files characters: Jared Kincaid/Hellhound

 Jared Kincaid is his modern name, but the Hellhound was the name used by this half-human killer when working for Drakul himself, centuries before.
 He appears to be in his thirties, a tall, handsome man "with dark golden hair, just long enough to look a little exotic, sporting gray-blue eyes that missed nothing... built like a swimmer more than a weight lifter, all leonine power and lazy grace taken completely for granted" but to a wizard's Sight, he appears as an enormous horned, bat-winged entity.
 He is a killer of incredible ability, who doesn't miss what he shoots at, tremendous (although concealed) strength, speed, and recuperative ability.
-He seems skilled in all the possible black op and special forces tricks and tactics one could ask for, from commenting how he'd snipe Harry down from a thousand yards away if Harry cheats him to avoid a death curse, to being able to take out two Denarians with one shot.
+He seems skilled in all the possible black op and special forces tricks and tactics one could ask for, from commenting how he'd avoid a death curse by sniping Harry from a thousand yards away if Harry cheats him, to being able to take out two Denarians with one shot.

 His combat experience is immense and not restricted to firearms.
 Brought down by several vampiric hounds and Renfields, he not only lives through the fight, he kills all his enemies.
 In Small Favor he is responsible for the deaths of at least five, possibly six Denarians, and is only brought down when he actually shows himself in a last-ditch effort to save Ivy.
 He is extremely inventive about the appropriate equipment he brings to a fight (proper costumes and identification, sawed off shotguns, boar-spears with explosive caps, paint guns shooting holy water balls, and so forth).
 His recuperative abilities are immense, he can generally recover from any attack given time.
 Despite what seems an extraordinary amount of fighting experience, he actually has little experience with direct magical combat and wizardry (although he is VERY well versed on all the magical tricks/effects non-spellcasters can use), confessing that he'd never seen a wizard 'cut loose' like Harry did in Blood Rites.
 He is also a consummate actor, showing the ability to switch accents easily, and playing the part of an emergency worker as easily as that of a cop.
 He has a visual range that extends at least into the infrared, a sense of smell at least as sharp as a dog, and presumably superb hearing and touch to go with it.